simonrenoult/angular-with-design-system/README.md

 Modular Angular application including a design-system.

-Based on Angular workspaces using applications and libraries.
+Based on Angular workspaces using applications, libraries and [Storybook](1).

 ## Start

-    npm start sgo -- --port=1337 # http-client and design-system must have been built first npm start sga -- --port=1338 # http-client and design-system must have been built first
+    npm start # starts sgo on port 1337, sga on port 1338, storybook on port 1339

 ## Build

-    npm run build:all
+    npm run build

 ## Tree